 As a policy holder of a stock insurance company, then, you won’t receive policy dividends like you could through a mutual insurer.
 These dividends instead are paid out to the company’s stockholders.

 Mutual Insurance Companies

 Mutual insurance companies are essentially owned by their policyholders.
 That means that the policyholders have a right to vote on the board of directors, as well as to share in the company’s profits.
 In fact, the sole purpose of mutual insurance companies is to provide insurance coverage for its policyholder members.

 The first mutuals came about in the late 17th century in England.
 Benjamin Franklin established the Philadelphia Contributionship for the Insurance of Houses From Loss by Fire as the first U.S. mutual insurer in 1752.

 These types of insurers invest in portfolios that may contain mutual funds.
-The profits that are returned to policyholders of mutual insurance carriers can come in the form of dividends or reduction in policy premiums.
+The profits that are returned to policyholders of mutual whole life insurance companies can come in the form of dividends or reduction in policy premiums.

-There are several different ways that dividends may be received, including:
+There are several different ways that dividends from a whole life insurance policy may be received, including:

 - Direct cash payment

 - An addition to the cash value of the policy (which can add to the tax-deferred growth in the account)

 - As payment to purchase additional paid up life insurance coverage